JerryForsberg/react-portfolio/README.md

 ##### Components

-The navbar uses react router for navigation and is only called in the app.js file
+The navbar uses react router for navigation, using link, location and ternary operators to tell the app which page is currently active.
+This component is only called in the app.js file

 The card component takes in props to display relevant information for each card on the past work page.